submariner-io/submariner-website/src/content/operations/known-issues/_index.en.md

 * Currently, Globalnet is not supported with the OVN network plug-in.
 * The `subctl benchmark latency` command is not compatible with Globalnet deployments at this time.
+* Submariner uses TCP port 8081 to export metrics on the Globalnet controller.
+While other metrics will show up on OpenShift with no additional action from the user, this is not the case for Globalnet metrics at this time.
+User needs to ensure that firewall configuration allows ingress 8081/TCP on the Gateway nodes so that other nodes in the cluster can access it.
+Also, no other workload on those nodes should be listening on TCP port 8081.

 ## Deploying with Helm on OpenShift